 Are we creating a class system in the construction industry where large projects are for the elite, supported by BIM to keep the underdogs at bay?

-Over 2018 and 2019 DDC Solutions have focused on helping smaller practices to get on board with the BIM process and technology.
-And the AJ article clarified that SMEs are playing the same game as large practices, but with different rules.
+During 2018 and 2019, DDC Solutions focused on supporting smaller practices to utilise the BIM process and technology that was previously monopolised by bigger firms.
+The AJ article confirmed to me that SMEs are playing the same game as their larger counterparts whilst being subjected to different rules.

-As for Experience.
-Sure, going from a kitchen extension to building the next HSBC tower, might be a little bit of a step.
-But, applying different targets and policies depending on project types and the abilities of the SME would help the industry by opening up the playing field and competition.
+Lack of large project experience could continue to be a barrier, the jump from a kitchen extension to a HSBC tower being a sizable one.
+However, by applying different targets and policies in line with project types and the abilities of the SME, the industry would be bolstered by opening up the playing field and encouraging competition.

-Regarding the BIM Level 2 / ISO 19650 requirements set in the PQQs.
-Sure, being BIM or ISO compliant will not help with the automatic rejection on insurance and turnover in the PQQs.
-But, it will help when there is an opportunity to influence and demonstrating capabilities and capacities.
-Having the BIM / ISO compliancy in place, both for developers and small SMEs will automatically demonstrate efficiency at the very start of communication on the project.
+We still need to consider the BIM Level 2 / ISO 19650 requirements set in the PQQs.
+Yes, being BIM or ISO compliant will not help with the automatic rejection of insurance and turnover in the PQQs.
+However, it will be useful when opportunity arises in which to influence and demonstrate capabilities and capacities.
+Having BIM / ISO compliance in place, both for developers and small SMEs, will automatically demonstrate efficiency at the very start of communication on the project.

-E.g. the developer is asking for process and deliverables at day 1 and the BIM / ISO compliant SME can respond with the process and deliverables proposal on day 2 including full 3D coordination testing of the site, capability statements, BEP, CDE process and collaboration, modelling and training strategies and knowledge evidence for all team members.
-Something that usually takes weeks or months to achieve on any given project.
-Would an SME that can demonstrate this level of capability not lower the risk to the project?
+Another hypothetical.
+A developer is asking for process and deliverables on Day 1.
+The BIM / ISO compliant SME can respond with the process and deliverables proposal, including full 3D coordination testing of the site, capability statements, BEP, CDE process and collaboration, modelling and training strategies, and knowledge evidence for all team members.
+Something that usually takes weeks or months to achieve on any given project is instead delivered on Day 2.
+Surely working with such an SME that can demonstrate this level of capability would not lower the risk to a project.

 And we come back to the rejection of the underdog.